liberu-ui/activity-log/README.md

 ![npm version](https://img.shields.io/npm/v/@enso-ui/activity-log.svg)

 ## Usage
-The component cannot be used outside of the Enso ecosystem.
+The component cannot be used outside of the Liberu ecosystem.

 ### Demo